 On the other hand, generalists are more efficient and adaptable with their assigned tasks, and can seamlessly transition from one stage of the process to the next—and go back and forth to iterate with ease.
-They can be deployed on whatever design problems you have today and those you don’t know enough about to anticipate.
+They can solve both known and unknown design issues.

 Additionally, because generalists are well-versed in a variety of design disciplines, they are able to prioritize their work and work independently as they examine a variety of design jobs and grasp the relationship between time and value.

 Design Explorer vs Design Maker

 In every design team, there is a need to differentiate design explorers and design makers into two groups to carry out a successful design.
 It is best to create a product step by step.
 It may be possible to increase craft efficiency by classifying designers according to the many stages of the design process.

 As obvious as it may sound, every design task starts with explorations and discoveries.
 The “Discovery stage” of the design process begins with this step.
 It is at this time that teams investigate the market, examine products, and develop their first solid design concept.
 Team members will have to come together for a brainstorming session and pool the ideas they’ve explored to pick and choose the best concept with care.